cachix/install-nix-action/README.md

 - `extra_nix_config`: append to `/etc/nix/nix.conf`

-- `github_access_token`: configure nix to pull from github using the given github token.
+- `github_access_token`: configure Nix to pull from GitHub using the given GitHub token.
 This helps work around rate limit issues.
+Has no effect when `access-tokens` is also specified in `extra_nix_config`.

-- `install_url`: specify URL to install Nix from (useful for testing non-stable releases or pinning Nix for example https://releases.nixos.org/nix/nix-2.3.7/install)
+- `install_url`: specify URL to install Nix from (useful for testing non-stable releases or pinning Nix, for example https://releases.nixos.org/nix/nix-2.3.7/install)

-- `install_options`: Additional installer flags passed to the installer script.
+- `install_options`: additional installer flags passed to the installer script.

 - `nix_path`: set `NIX_PATH` environment variable, for example `nixpkgs=channel:nixos-unstable`